JarvusInnovations/lapidus/README.md

 # Getting Started
 Currently MySQL and PostgreSQL databases are supported with MongoDB and Redis support on the way.
-Lapidus can be used
+Lapidus can be used as a Node.js module or directly from the terminal.

 ## PostgreSQL
 You'll need PostgreSQL 9.4 or higher with logical replication configured and the decoding_json plugin installed and